 Oxford is a city that effortlessly blends traditional charm with modern energy.
 Whether you are looking to explore the history of one of the oldest university towns, or indulge in the city’s vibrant nightlife, Oxford has something for everyone.

-At this point you should have a better idea of where to stay in Oxford for your perfect trip.
+At this point, you should have a better idea of where to stay in Oxford for your perfect trip.
 Now it’s time to choose from the wide range of gorgeous hotels and guesthouses.
-With so may to pick from, you’re sure to find the perfect place to stay for your ideal trip to historic Oxford.
+With so many picks, you’re sure to find the perfect place to stay for your ideal trip to historic Oxford.